adras-7/Steganography-Research/Steganography Courses/Steganography Explanation and Code Examples/Notes (Markdown Format)/Steganography Explanation and Code Example.md

 ![image.png](image.png)

 We run the script and observe the output image.
-Visually, the images are identical, however, with the only difference being that the resultant image contains the message that we embedded.
+Visually, the images are identical, with the only difference being that the resultant image contains the message that we embedded.
 This can be seen reflected in the file sizes of the images (unaltered - 76kb, altered - 117kb)

 ![image.png](image%201.png)